aliatli/messaging11/Readme.md

 - Note: {non-negative integer} and {any UTF-8 string} must be enclosed with quotation marks(" ").

-In order to fetch all messages that is either received or sent, one can use the following query:
+In order to fetch all messages that are either received or sent, one can use the following query:

     {"HISTORY_DEPTH":"ALL", "SEARCH_STRING":"", "DIRECTION":"BOTH"}